seanfroste/vscode-spectra-assist/README.md

 1. Clone this extension into the VSCode extensions folder (`%USERPROFILE%\\.vscode\\extensions\\` on Windows, `~/.vscode/extensions/`)
 2. Just open a `*.in` file! if you don't see any syntax highlighting on what you think is a valid file, open the command palette (F1) and try "Change Language Mode".
-3. Type in "spectre" to filter the languages and select `spectre-in` as your language of choice.
+3. Type in "spectra" to filter the languages and select `spectra-in` as your language of choice.

 ## Feature requests